- Truck Accidents

 Alexander Shunnarah Injury Lawyers is reviewing potential lawsuits involving women who received a cancer diagnosis after gynecological surgery that involved the use of Laparoscopic Power Morcellation.

 If you or someone you know has been diagnosed with leiomyosarcoma cancer (cancerous uterine fibroids), a gynecologic cancer, uncontrolled growth of fibroids in the abdominal area or other parts of the body, or an occult malignancy (a cancer from an unknown source) following a gynecological surgery that used laparoscopic power morcellation, you may have a claim.
-Please contact Alexander Shunnarah by calling 1-800-229-7989.
+Call Alexander Shunnarah Personal Injury Attorneys today at 1-800-229-7989.